optimizely/agent/docs/readme-sync/deploy-as-a-microservice/012 - quickstart-for-agent.md

 updatedAt: "2020-08-17T20:51:52.458Z"
 ---

-This brief quickstart describes how to run Agent.
-This quickstart describes two options:
+This brief quickstart describes how to run Agent, using two examples:

 - To get started using Docker, see [Running locally via Docker](https://docs.developers.optimizely.com/full-stack/docs/quickstart-with-docker#section-running-locally-via-docker).